jpco/jws/web/content/blog/barnum.md

  - motivation
     - UNIXing the GUI
     - intro to bspwm && lemonbar
+        - it's all just shells -- bspwmrc is just a shell script
-    - lemonbar just reads from stdin, oof
+    - lemonbar just reads from stdin (cool, but oof)
-    - set up our examples:
+    - set up what we want lemonbar to do
         - `echo`: notifications, must appear immediately, disappear after a bit
-        - `sys`: things like volume up/down, brightness up/down
+        - `sys`: things like volume up/down, brightness up/down (expires)
         - `time`: doesn't need to do much but update occasionally
         - `battery`: must update occasionally, *and* when we plug/unplug
  - `$PT_FIFO`
-    - motivation for
+    - motivation for (multiple writers, but only one reader? ugh)
     - fifos are just pipes but with multiple writers
     - what happens with multiple readers?
     - what happens when the fifo isn't there?